open-oni/open-oni/docs/customization/theme.md

 Sometimes, you need to override an entire sub-template.
 For example, your About page's content is probably not going to be like anybody else's, so it makes sense to copy `core/templates/about.html` into your own theme at `themes/<your-theme-name>/templates/about.html` and change the text.

 Most of the time, though, you only need to change little things about the existing templates.
 That's what the `__overrides.html` file is for!
+This file sits between `__base.html` and `__l_(layout).html` files, so that you can override parts of `__base.html` easily.

 Let's walk through an example.
 Let's say you want to change your footer.
 You found the existing footer in `core/templates/__base.html` but you should **never edit core** so you need to override it.
 Fortunately, the footer is surrounded by a "block."

 ```python
 {% block footer %}